alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 of changes
 to the set of
 clients or devices
-that can access
+that can or could access
-their message PCASM.
+message PCASM.

 # Definitions